Specialization Area Designation

 Advanced knowledge and skill in recreational therapy can be acquired through several methods including education programs, conferences focused upon specific skills or diagnostic populations, and the successful acquisition of expert skills that have been mastered over a substantial period of practice.

-The CTRS Specialization Area designations would be noted on their current certification to indicate experience and focused continuing education in that area.
+The CTRS Specialization Area Designation would be noted on their current certification to indicate experience and focused continuing education in that area.

 The specialization area designation is valid for a period of five (5) years.
 Recertification of both the CTRS credential and the specialization area designation would occur at the next scheduled recertification due date.

-For more information on the CTRS Specialization Areas, please review the requirements at NCTRC Certification Standards.
+For more information on the CTRS Specialization Area Designations, please review the requirements at NCTRC Certification Standards.